Foley Street: History

-Initially Foley was known as Worlds End Lane or World's End Lane in the Georgian period, and denoted that the street was at the very edge of the city at the time and its proximity to the shore line which was known as World's End.
+Initially, Foley Street was known as Worlds End Lane or World's End Lane in the Georgian period and its proximity to the shoreline which was known as World's End, a common trope of the era referring to the street or area at the edge of the city.

 The area was further developed in the 1780s following the construction of the Custom House.
-On John Rocque's 1756 map of Dublin, the area shows market gardening and some industrial activity.
+On John Rocque's 1756 map of Dublin, the area shows market gardening and some industrial activity with the street still referred to as Worlds End Lane.

 The street was later named Montgomery Street after the wife of Luke Gardiner, Elizabeth Montgomery.
 It is from this street name that the name of the historical red light district, the Monto, was derived.

-It was then renamed Foley Street, named after the 19th century sculptor, John Henry Foley.
+It was later renamed Foley Street, after the 19th century sculptor, John Henry Foley.

 In 1975, a documentary was made about some of the children of the street called The Boys of Foley Street by Pat Kenny, with follow-ups in 1988 and 2008.
 The theatre company Anu Productions created an interactive theatrical piece based on the documentary in 2012 as part of their four part Monto Cycle of plays.